ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 + [Usage instructions](https://hpcc.ucr.edu/manuals/) are provided in the manual section
 + To efficiently navigate the Manuals pages, use the [Manual dropdown](https://raw.githubusercontent.com/ucr-hpcc/ucr-hpcc.github.io/master/static/img/Manual_Navigation.png) in the menu bar on the top of this site.
-+ [Event schedule](https://hpcc.ucr.edu/events/events/) for workshops and monthly user meetings
++ [Event schedule](https://hpcc.ucr.edu/events/events/) for workshops and user meetings

 #### Infrastructure description